Join Our FREE Live Webinar

 • Make sure you have at least three to five solid comps or homes relevant to yours that have been fixed up and sold before committing to the acquisition.

-• Do your comparison solely on sold data instead of projected appreciation because no one knows where the market will be in several months to a year from now.
+• Do your comparison solely on sold data instead of projected appreciation because no one knows where the market will be several months to a year from now.

 Following these guidelines in determining the ARV, you can guarantee a better chance of success than if you went into a flip relying on pure intuition.